 $ python manage.py runserver 8080

 If you want to change the server’s IP, pass it along with the port.
-So to listen on all public IPs (useful if you want to show off your work on other computers), use:
+So to listen on all public IPs (useful if you want to show off your work on other computers on your network), use:

 $ python manage.py runserver 0.0.0.0:8000